1 Timothy 6

 8 But having sustenance and covering, we will be content with these. v.8 The Bare Necessities.
 Christians ought to be content with the bare necessities.
 Sustenance and covering, sometimes narrowly translated “food and raiment”, actually covers all the bare necessities of survival.
 “Sustenance” would include food and possibly enough money to buy food, and “covering” would include clothing and shelter.
 If we are trusting God for our circumstances, we can be content with the bare necessities.
 If we are not trusting Him, we will be absorbed with seeking to stockpile more possessions.

 9 But those who desire to be rich fall into temptation and a snare, and many unwise and hurtful lusts, which plunge men into destruction and ruin. v.9 Covetousness.
 Some would argue that if possessions are only for this life, then why not pursue them?
 Here we find that it actually has a negative effect; because “where your treasure is, there will your heart be also” (Luke 12:34).
 If we pursue possessions, it will have an terrible impact on our life.
 Here Paul addresses those who “desire to be rich”.
 Note that he doesn’t say “they that are rich”, but “they that desire to be rich”.
 Sadly, this desire is often found in those who are not rich (Prov.
 13:7).
 If a person desires to be rich, the whole direction of their life is wrong.
+“He that hasteth to be rich hath an evil eye” (Proverbs 28:22).
 “The light of the body is the eye: if therefore thine eye be single, thy whole body shall be full of light.
 But if thine eye be evil, thy whole body shall be full of darkness.
 If therefore the light that is in thee be darkness, how great is that darkness!”
 (Matt.
 6:22-23).
 When the motives are wrong, a person will “fall into temptation and a snare, and many unwise and hurtful lusts”.
 It leads them on a path that ends in total ruin.
 A few examples would be Ananias and Saphira, Gehazi, and Achan.
 Temptation in itself is not wrong, but to “fall into temptation” is.
 A “snare” is stronger than a temptation, and it supposes a holding mechanism, such that the prey cannot escape even if they wanted to.
 Then “unwise and hurtful lusts” follow, which prey on the desires and ignorance of the covetous person.
 The path is unidirectional, heading toward “ruin”, except for the delivering grace of God.
 Only an unbeliever can end in “destruction” in a full sense, but even a believer can make shipwreck of his life through the same error; i.e. covetousness leads into a path of sin.

 10 For the love of money is the root of every evil; which some having aspired after, have wandered from the faith, and pierced themselves with many sorrows. v.10 The Love of Money.
 To support the preceding statement, Paul explains why covetousness leads to a path of sin.
 It is because “the love of money is the root of every evil”.
 In other words, every form of evil that exists, every kind of vice, can be motivated by the love of money.
 Whether it be lying (Acts 5:3), murder (1 Kings 21), taking bribes (1 Sam.
 8:1-3), prostitution (Hos.
 2:5), unfaithfulness in relationships (Gen. 38:8-10; Mark 7:9-13), and even the betrayal as in the case of Judas (John 12:6; Luke 22:3-6), the love of money can be a motivation.
 The point is simply this: covetousness leads to other sins.
 Paul referenced examples he knew of, and we know of many also, of those who “aspired after” money, and this led them to “wander from the faith”.
 Effectively, they abandon the Christian faith eventually, in some cases proving that they were never genuinely converted.
 The path of covetousness is not a happy path either; “and pierced themselves with many sorrows”.
 This refers to the self-inflicted sorrows of a path of sin, allowed by God in His government; addictions, lost children, broken marriages, legal troubles, etc. When people pursue money, they are often trying to make themselves happy, but they end up pierced through “with many sorrows”.
 What a solemn warning!